mwideburg/myBooks/README.md

 This is a simple command line app using Google Books API.
 You can search and add books to a reading list.
 The reading list is stored locally and will not be lossed when the app closes.

 ## Installation
+Download or clone the git repo.
 Open up a terminal and navigate to the project folder myBooks.
 This application uses the axios library so you'll have to run:
 ```
 npm install
 ```